Front of House vs. Back of HouseLast updated on 11/21/2023

 - Bar-Back – Bar-backs act as an assistant to the bartender, with their most important task being keeping the ice filled.
 They make sure clean glasses, napkins, and garnishes are stocked and might even help to make drinks in a pinch.

 - Busser – Bussers prepare tables for new customers by clearing away dirty dishes and wiping the tabletop surface clean.
 Because they spend a lot of time in the dining room, they should wear clean aprons and adopt a professional attitude.
-They often assist servers by filling water glasses, serving bread, or helping with minor requests.

 The back of the house, also known as the BOH, encompasses all the behind-the-scenes areas that customers will not see.
 This acts as the central command center in a restaurant because it’s where the food is prepared, cooked, and plated before making its way to the customer’s table.
 All back-of-house staff should wear clean uniforms and aprons while on the job.
 The back of house also serves as a place for employees and managers to do administrative work.

-Common Locations Found in the Back of the House
+Back of the House Locations

 These back of house locations are where the most food contact occurs.
 Any staff member who enters these locations should be trained on food safety and sanitation.